drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 happens.

 # firmware/
 `firmware/` is the home of firmware blobs, one of the few places where there is no human-readable source code in the kernel codebase.
-If you understand what the bit about blobs means, feel free to scroll to the next dir.
+If you understand what loadable firmware is about, feel free to scroll to the next dir.
 If not, prepare to learn a thing or two :slightly_smiling_face:

 Imagine you have a USB stick - be it an LTE modem, a WiFi card or a DVB tuner.
 Your device has a couple on-board chips, among which there's a write-protected